GE studies GE9X big engine concept as Rolls details plans for growth of Trent XWB

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GE Plan To Counter 777 Derivative Power Challengers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GE Plan To Counter 777 Derivative Power Challengers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.